-The surgical procedure of a short penile frenulum by dividing the skin across and re-stitching it in a lengthwise fashion.
+The surgical procedure for a short penile frenulum involves dividing the skin across and re-stitching it lengthwise, a process called penile frenuloplasty.

 You have a tight frenulum that can cause a tear or pain during sexual activity.
 This can cause problems with recurring scarring of the frenulum area.